The Birthstone for April is the Diamond

 As Marilyn Monroe famously said, “Diamonds are a girl’s best friend”, and it is still the most loved gemstone.

-But just why is the diamond, the birthstone for April, loved and coveted so much?
+But just why is the April birthstone, diamond, loved so much?

 But there are plenty of other qualities that diamonds possess that keep it at the top of the gemstone tree, as it were.

 It is well-known that the diamond is a hard gemstone – it is, in fact, the hardest gemstone.

 Diamond so hard that it is 58 times harder than anything else in nature, and can only be cut with another diamond.